 Important: due to COVID-19, Vote Protectors will only be asked to carry out tasks that can be done without person-to-person contact.
 Any interaction with voters or other individuals will be purely optional and at the discretion of each Vote Protector.

 Additional questions?
 Please contact email@example.com.

-Democracy North Carolina also staffs an Election Protection Hotline to provide real-time voter information and field voting problems.
+Democracy North Carolina also staffs a voter assistance Election Protection Hotline to provide real-time voter information and field voting problems.
 Contact the Election Protection Hotline at 888-OUR-VOTE (888-687-8683).
 For questions regarding your individual voter registration, or for more information you can visit ncvoter.org, or the N.C.
 State Board of Elections.